Wellbeing in education

 Improving pastoral care for domestic tertiary students

-The Minister has announced changes to the Education Act to allow the creation of a code of practice for the pastoral care of domestic tertiary students.
+In 2022, the Education Act was changed to allow the creation of a code of practice for the pastoral care of domestic tertiary students.

 Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021